 As countries continue to commit to improving gender equality in the workforce, women will have greater prospects to excel in more European nations.

 1. We made reference to the European Institute for Gender Equality to find the countries in Europe with the most women in leadership positions.
 We averaged the number of women in leadership positions during B1 and B2 periods to get the average number of active duty leadership positions in 2022.
 Leadership positions include CEOs and Executive roles.

 2. The ‘economic opportunity’ for women in the workforce was found in the Global Gender Report 2022, and it takes the labour force participation rate (%) into consideration.

 3. The maternity leave benefits of each country were found on World Population Review.
 To determine the scores we calculated the full paid weeks of leave in every country.
 This was done by totalling the minimum number of weeks maternity leave offered times by the percentage of income paid.
 We then added this score with the optional weeks offered times by percentage of income paid.

 4. Data was normalised using the percentrank.inc function in Excel.
 This ranks each factor between 0 and 100 based on the relative position within the sample.

-5. The final score is calculated as a sum of the three factors for each country, with the maximum score possible being 300.
+5. The final score is calculated as a sum of the four factors for each country, with the maximum possible score being 400.

 6. The full dataset can be downloaded here.